In 1992, OAR started a testing water quality to evaluate the impact

 have heavier rooted aquatic plant growth and duckweed accumulations,

-lower minimum daily dissolved oxygen concentrations, and larger daily changes
+lower minimum daily DO concentrations, and larger daily changes

 Healthier